|Joshua off the front!|

 Coaches suggest the options, but racers must hear the voice of wisdom.

 Sometimes a new person who in the moment wants to be in our practice, will then in the next week wax unsure.
-Once they decide they are not ready to do what it takes is the same moment they decide to not pay a coaching fee.

 Ironically, confidence comes most easily from the crowd.
 The team dynamic.